RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/StandardLiquidity/UnifiedLiquidity.md

 ---

-These examples illustrate how the ledger internally accounts for collateral and shares during trading,
-without any real “splitting” of the underlying pool.
+These examples illustrate how the ledger internally accounts for collateral and shares during trading, without any real “splitting” of the underlying pool.

+## Further Reading
+For a deeper look at implementation see [**Ledger Overview**](./LedgerOverview.md)